kbowling74/Water_Quality_Analysis/README.md

 - 4 samples taken at each site; one at surface and one from bottom of water column for both open water and shoreline
 - Each sample logged with location and descriptive details
 - Each sample was tested and logged with results for pollutants found
-- GIS was used to map locations of sample sites
+- Tableau was used to map locations of sample sites
-- Excel, Pandas, Jupyter Notebook were used to analyze data
+- Excel and R studio were used to analyze data

 ### Procedure (for collecting samples)
 1. All samples were tested as soon as they were collected to ensure accuracy